milabs/kmod_hooking/README.md

 ## About

-This module provides machanism that allows to hook kernel functions using exception tables.
+This module provides mechanism that allows to hook kernel functions using exception tables.

 ## Usage